-These are today's voices of Baruch, Paul, and John the Baptist.
-We too must be the voices, but also the minds and the hands, so that our world and its people - all its people - will be transformed and led by God in the light of his glory, with his mercy and justice for company!
+Pope Francis, in his encyclical Laudato Si', sees success in solving problems like climate change only if we take swift action and work together as one world.
+The voices of Baruch, Paul, and John the Baptist speak to today's issues.
+We too are called to be the voices, but also the mind, heart and hands, to speak out and work together so that our world and its people - all its people and the whole person - will be transformed and led by God in the light of his glory, with his mercy and justice for company!